A Collection of Beatles Oldies | 1

 'Can't Buy Me Love' (1964)

 The song was also the first Beatles song to be taken seriously when jazz diva Ella Fitzgerald released a cover version.
 This made music critics suddenly realise that the Beatles were perhaps more than a passing teen phenomenon.
 In the UK it was the first of two songs in 1964 to sell over a million copies and like 'I Want To Hold Your Hand', over a million copies were sold in advance of release.
-It was also the Beatles first simultaneous transatlantic Number 1.
-In the US it was the first ever single to enter the chart at Number 1, and on 4 April the US top five were:
+It was also the Beatles first simultaneous transatlantic number one.
+In the US it was the first ever single to jump straight into the chart at number one, and on 4 April the US top five were:

 - 'Can't Buy Me Love' by the Beatles